-The MPFA had also invited employers to attend their upcoming Town Hall sessions (28th, 29th, 30th of July 2020) to facilitate employers to gain a better understanding of the new requirements under the new regulatory requirement.
-By 6th July 2020, employers will need to register and complete the ‘Reply Slip’ contained in the abovementioned Circular.
-We strongly encourage employers to register and attend the upcoming Town hall sessions.
+The MPFA had also invited employers to attend their upcoming Town Hall sessions (28, 29, 30 July 2020) to facilitate employers in gaining a better understanding of the new requirements under the new regulatory requirement.
+By 6 July 2020, employers will need to register and complete the ‘Reply slip’ contained in the abovementioned circular.
+We strongly encourage employers to register and attend the upcoming Town Hall sessions.

 - The information contained in this website is for reference only and will be updated from time to time without notice.
 The provisions of the Occupational Retirement Schemes Ordinance, other applicable legislation/regulations and guidelines or announcements published by the Mandatory Provident Fund Schemes Authority and/or Securities and Futures Commission shall prevail for any information on ORSO system.
 If you are in doubt about the meaning or the effect of the contents of this website, you should seek independent professional advice.

 - Investment involves risks.
 Past performance is not indicative of future performance.
 The value of financial instruments, in particular stocks and shares, and any income from such financial instruments, may go down as well as up.
 For further details including the product features and risks involved, please refer to the relevant brochure.